 Whilst this may be true in a general sense, some industry knowledge is still required.
 The estimating functionality at Tharstern, for example, will present a list of solutions based on things like best price, best Value Added or best contribution.
 But it still requires an understanding of what each of these mean and when to select them.

 Don’t expect your MIS to work exactly how you want it to.
-Our consultants regularly come across the belief that every possible solution is written into the software and it’s an often repeated comment that a process/service/operation “must have come up before” in exactly the way the customer wants it to work.
+Our experts regularly come across the belief that every possible solution is written into the software and it’s an often repeated comment that a process/service/operation “must have come up before” in exactly the way the customer wants it to work.
 Printing companies really are all different and every production workflow really is unique.

 Tip: Accept that some of the things you do may not be as common as you think and be prepared to amend processes to fit in with the MIS (which will, after all, have been written with best practice in mind).